GoogleChrome/OriginTrials/explainer.md

 ### Monitoring and limiting usage

-As above, we've defined a cap that usage of a single experimental feature cannot exceed 0.03% of all Chrome page loads (i.e. same as Chrome’s deprecation threshold).
+As above, we've defined a cap that usage of a single experimental feature cannot exceed 0.5% of all Chrome page loads

 To enforce these limits, usage for each feature with an active origin trial will be monitored regularly.
 The primary source of data will be anonymous usage statistics collected by Chrome (i.e. [UseCounter](https://code.google.com/p/chromium/codesearch#chromium/src/third_party/WebKit/Source/core/frame/UseCounter.h)).
 With these usage statistics, we can determine if the limit is exceeded for each feature.